-- Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

-Policies and written/electronic documentation reviewed.
-Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) Individuals interviewed/ observations made.
+Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA)

+Individuals interviewed/ observations made.
 PREA Coordinator Director of Reentry Services Facility Director

 Indicator (a).
 CRJ's PREA Coordinator reportedly meets with the Social Justice Services leadership on a monthly basis.
-The group reviews any PREA related concerns or other client safety issue looking for trends.
+The group reviews any PREA related concerns or other client safety issues looking for trends.
 If a sexual abuse incident review identified a concern this group would further assess the nature of the corresponding response.
-Since the member of this group would also be involved in the facility level, reviews would enable change when needed across all facilities.
+Since the members of this group would also be involved in the facility level reviews it would enable swift changes, when needed, across all facilities.
 These steps provide the basis for the annual report analysis.